ISS High School Diploma

 The ISS High School Diploma (HSD) programme empowers students to take ownership of their educational journey by crafting a personalised pathway tailored to their academic and professional aspirations.
 This American-style, two-year programme is fully accredited and globally recognized, providing students with a rigorous and innovative platform that blends academic excellence with real-world application.
 Designed for senior students who seek to explore their interests, strengths, and passions, the HSD programme at ISS fosters critical thinking, encourages social responsibility, and equips students to become agents of change within their communities.

 At the heart of the HSD programme is a commitment to student-centred learning.
 Our teachers are not just instructors but mentors and guides who inspire and support students to become self-directed learners, critical thinkers, and problem solvers.
-The curriculum integrates content knowledge with skill development, providing opportunities for students to engage in real-world projects and authentic learning experiences.
+As an international baccalaureate high school, we integrate content knowledge with skill development, providing opportunities for students to engage in real-world projects and authentic learning experiences.
 This approach ensures that students not only grasp academic concepts but also apply them to create meaningful impact both locally and globally.

 IBDP Courses: Students in the HSD programme have access to a range of IBDP courses in Language and Literature (Chinese, Japanese, Korean, and English), Mathematics, and English Acquisition.
 These courses adhere to the International Baccalaureate content and assessment framework, enabling students to develop their skills and academic knowledge.
 Additionally, students have the option to pursue IB Diploma certificates in these areas, further enhancing their academic profile and university readiness.